-$\Delta index(t)$ is the magnitude of a change reflected in the index during the occlusion, estimated at an instant t of the occlusion by fitting a linear polynomial to the series values of the index observed from the beginning of the inflation until the instant t considered.
+$\Delta index(t)$ is the magnitude of a change reflected in the index during the occlusion, estimated at an instant t of the occlusion as the slope of the line obtained from linearly fitting the series values of the index from the beginning of the inflation until the instant t under consideration.
 Calculating $\Delta index$ in this way, we avoid outlier measures. σ{index} is the standard deviation of the index in the control recording and measures the normal variations of the index when no occlusion is present.
 Finally, index represents any of the indexes considered in the study.